 Formerly called the Alamo Area Community Information System (AACIS) and for two decades an unincorporated confederation, CI:Now became a 501(c)(3) nonprofit in 2017.
 CI:Now’s staffing is by partnership and contract with the UTHealth School of Public Health in San Antonio, our physical and institutional “home” since 2008.
 Learn more about our governance and staffing here.

 In 2010 CI:Now became the 35th local partner in the National Neighborhood Indicators Partnership (NNIP).
-Staffed by The Urban Institute, NNIP is working to democratize information, promoting the use of neighborhood-level information to create better policy and build stronger communities.
+NNIP is a learning network, coordinated by the Urban Institute, of independent organizations in 30 cities that share a mission to ensure all communities have access to data and the skills to use information to advance equity and well-being across neighborhoods.
 Check out CI:Now’s NNIP Partner Profile.

 CI:Now is also a member of the Community Indicators Consortium.